Atrial Fibrillation Patient

 Atrial fibrillation affects people differently.
 In my case, I have two or three episodes a year and the danger is a clot forming in the heart.
 That’s why I‘m on medication.

 I’m incredibly happy with the treatment I’ve received from professionals – in Galway, Dublin and through support groups.
-Thankfully, I can live a completely normal life.
+Thankfully, I can live a completely normal life with atrial fibrillation.

 What support have you found helpful?

 The programmes at Croí are varied, and all have been fantastic.
-I go to the Stroke Support Group once a month where we chat about our various experiences and the Croí health team (cardiac nurse specialists, dietitians, physiotherapists) guide us on diet, exercise and supporting mental health; all the various issues you can face.
+I go to the Stroke Support Group once a month where we chat about our various experiences and how to lead a normal life with atrial fibrillation and the Croí health team (cardiac nurse specialists, dieticians, physiotherapists) guide us on diet, exercise and supporting mental health; all the various issues you can face.

 One of the first programmes I took part in was a mindfulness programme, which is most related to effectively dealing with the anger you can feel after having a stroke and the emotional impact it can have.
 It runs alongside the exercise programmes and health talks at Croí – the support is absolutely fantastic.